Thiago Martins (footballer, born 1995)

-Thiago Martins Bueno (born 17 March 1995 in São João Evangelista) is a Brazilian footballer who plays as a centre-back for Major League Soccer club New York City FC.
+Thiago Martins Bueno (born 17 March 1995) is a Brazilian professional footballer who plays as a centre-back for Major League Soccer club New York City FC.

 Club career

 Palmeiras

 Martins began his career in the youth system of Palmeiras, making his professional debut in 2013.
 He was part of the team that won the Campeonato Brasileiro Série B that year and later contributed to Palmeiras winning the Série A title in 2016.
 He made over 50 appearances for the club, including loan spells at Paysandu in 2015 and Bahia in 2017.

 Yokohama F. Marinos

 In 2018, Martins joined J1 League side Yokohama F. Marinos on loan.
 After an impressive campaign, the move was made permanent in 2020.
 He was a key figure in the club's 2019 league title and was named to the J.League Best XI.

 New York City FC

 On February 7, 2022, Martins signed with New York City FC as a Designated Player, becoming the most expensive defender in MLS history at the time.
 He played a key role in the team’s Campeones Cup win later that year and was named NYCFC’s Etihad Player of the Month for July 2022.
 In 2024, he was selected as an MLS All-Star.